SomeBottle/8ackW3ak/README.md

 * Note that because this work is **computationally very expensive** and difficult to tune, this implementation is incomplete and may contain some errors.
 It is provided for reference only.
 * Paper: [Taught Well Learned Ill: Towards Distillation-conditional Backdoor Attack](https://arxiv.org/pdf/2509.23871)
+* (2025.11.17) Glad to see they finally released their official code: https://github.com/WhitolfChen/SCAR

 ## Disclaimer